apache/predictionio/examples/scala-parallel-similarproduct/recommended-user/README.md

 This example is based on version v0.1.3 of the Similar Product Engine Template.
 The Similar Product Engine Template has been customized to recommend users instead of items.

+The main difference from the original template is the following:

+Instead of using user-to-item events to find similar items, user-to-user events are used to find similar users you may also like to view, follow, etc (depending on which events are used in training).
+By default, view events are used.

 ## Overview

 This engine template recommends users that are "similar" to other users.